-- In a large mixing bowl, add your butter and sugars and beat until pale and creamy (approximately 2-3 minutes).
-Add your vanilla extract and your egg and mix until combined.
+- In a large mixing bowl, add butter and sugars and beat until pale and creamy (approximately 2-3 minutes).
+Add vanilla extract and egg and mix until combined.

-- Next, add your flour, baking soda and cinnamon.
-Stir gently using a wooden spoon or plastic spatula.
-Crush your toasted cornflakes using your hands until they are broken into smaller pieces.
+- Next, add flour, baking soda, cinnamon and salt, if using.
+Crush the toasted cornflakes using your hands until they are broken into smaller pieces.
 No need to be exact here.
-Then add your cornflakes, marshmallows and chocolate chips to your dough and stir.
+Then add your cornflakes, marshmallows and chocolate chips to your dough and mix briefly until combined.

-- Cover your dough with plastic wrap and then refrigerate for AT LEAST 30 minutes to an hour.
+- Cover your dough with plastic wrap and refrigerate for AT LEAST 1 hour.
 This is important otherwise your cookies will spread too much.

 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Line two baking trays with baking or parchment paper.